DaniTheHack3r/cyber-sec-analysis-scripts/README.md

 - `check_for_get_operations`: It uses advanced filtering to check for GET requests.
 It saves the packet capture in the tmp directory.

-# How to use the commands
+# How to use them

 - Dowload the repository and run `source <file_with_needed_command>`.
 If the file is a plain script, give permissions to run the script to your user or selected group and give it a go.